Orangenraph/CS50X-Spotify_LEDs/README.md

   - `tinyatuya/`: Handles low-level interactions with the Tuya IoT API.
   - `sqlite/`: Stores user data and settings in an SQLite database.
   - `backups/`: Used for saving backup data if necessary.
+  - - `00_Spotify_LEDs/`: A zip file containing all the necessary files.

 ---